The Holy Thorn Reliquary

 As one of the earliest of this group, this little triptych joyau is most important, especially as it offers sound evidence of the Parisian goldsmiths' practice of combining on one object several fine techniques and visual effects, albeit on different parts of the object.
 As a result, it helps to confirm the view that both the front and back of the Waddesdon Bequest Holy Thorn Reliquary were made at the same time, c.
 1405-10.
 At first glance, the treatment of the reverse of the Holy Thorn Reliquary might seem so different from the front that the possibility of a slightly later adaptation to the original design had to be considered, but this purely conjectural hypothesis no longer seems necessary or justified.
 The Reliquary had, apparently, already left the duc de Berry's collection before the compilation of the second Inventory of 1413-16 and, as has been shown, the stylistic innovations of the front are no less avant-garde than those of the back of the Reliquary, and both would be consistent with the pattern of rapid changes in art that were taking place at the French courts, especially under the patronage of Jean, duc de Berry, during the first fifteen years of the fifteenth century.

-Note that John Cherry in 2010 book on the Reliquary suggests a much earlier date than Tait, to before 1397 based on the form of the arms in the base.
+[Please note that in his 2010 book on the Reliquary, John Cherry suggests a much earlier date than Tait, to before 1397 based on the form of the arms in the base.
 This dating fits the style of the whole Reliquary better than Tait's.
 Cherry believes the Reliquary was likely to have been given away shortly after it was made which explains why it is not listed in the 1401-3 inventory, and also ensured its survival, as Jean's treasures would have been melted down with all other gold treasures in Paris in 1417 by the victorious English shortly afer his death.
-Perhaps became a Burgundian treasure and found its way to Vienna with other treasures with marriage of Mary of Burgundy to ArchDuke Maximilian in 1477 (later HRE) .
-DFT
+It then perhaps became a Burgundian treasure and found its way to Vienna with other treasures upon the marriage of Mary of Burgundy to ArchDuke Maximilian in 1477 (later Holy Roman Emperor).]

 Losses: (i) The Dove of the Holy Spirit: the third person of the Trinity should, in the iconography of this type of Last Judgement scene, be represented, and it would seem likely that the lozenge-shaped hole that no longer serves any purpose on the architectural corbel immediately below the half-length figure of God the Father (at the apex) was originally intended to secure the gold enamelled Dove of the Holy Ghost.
 In that position the Dove would have been seen mid-way between God the Father and Christ in Judgement in the customary fashion, probably with outstretched wings.